EGD, Training and Credentialing of Family Physicians In (Position Paper)

 Esophagogastroduodenoscopy can be a natural extension of the comprehensive care provided by a family physician.
 Gastrointestinal complaints are often first reported to a family physician.
 Since family physicians are trained to diagnose, treat, and, if necessary, appropriately refer patients who have GI disorders, knowing when EGD is required is one aspect of a family physician’s role.

-Each family physician must assess the appropriateness of outpatient EGD in his or her office.
-The physician should consider his or her competence and comfort with the procedure, the expertise of staff, the set-up of the office, the local standards of care, the economic implications, and, in some cases, the local political climate surrounding procedures and privileges.
-The physician must also consider specific patient factors such as the urgency and timing of the procedure, and the patient's wishes regarding outpatient EGD.
+Family physicians choose a personal scope of practice based on factors that include their training experiences, their practice interests, and the needs of their patient populations.
+Therefore, each must assess the appropriateness of performing EGD in his or her practice.
+The physician should consider his or her training and level of comfort with the procedure, the expertise of staff members, the set-up of the office, local standards of care, economic implications, and privileging requirements.
+For many family physicians who perform EGD, economics may favor a GI lab setting over the office setting.
+The physician must also consider specific patient factors (e.g., the urgency and timing of the procedure) and preferences regarding outpatient EGD.

+Table 1.
 ASGE Guidelines for GI Endoscopy and for EGD

 GI endoscopy is generally indicated:

-1. If a change in management is probable based on results of endoscopy.
+- If a change in management is probable based on results of endoscopy.

-2. After an empirical trial of therapy for a suspected benign digestive disorder has been unsuccessful.
+- After an empirical trial of therapy for a suspected benign digestive disorder has been unsuccessful.

-3. As the initial method of evaluation as an alternative to radiographic studies.
+- As the initial method of evaluation as an alternative to radiographic studies.

-4. When a primary therapeutic procedure is contemplated.
+- When a primary therapeutic procedure is contemplated.

 GI endoscopy is generally not indicated:

-1. When the results will not contribute to a management choice.
+- When the results will not contribute to a management choice.

 GI endoscopy is generally contraindicated:

-2. When adequate patient cooperation or consent cannot be obtained.
+- When adequate patient cooperation or consent cannot be obtained.

-3. When a perforated viscus is known or suspected.
+- When a perforated viscus is known or suspected.